-Q 51: How does rating work in the small group market?
+Q 49: How does rating work in the small group market?

 Under the ACA, there is adjusted community rating in the small group market.
-This means that the rates each employer pays for health insurance depends on the claims experience of the insurer's entire small group market in [insert name of state], rather than the claims experience of that employer's small group.
+This means that the rates each employer pays for health insurance depends on the claims experience of the entire small group market in [insert name of state], rather than the claims experience of that employer's small group.

 The ACA offers states the option to combine the individual and small group markets.
 By combining the markets, risk gets pooled among a larger number of policyholders.
 A larger risk pool increases rate stability; however, initially premiums for individuals are likely to be lower on average, while premiums for small employers are likely to be higher.
+This difference is likely to decrease over time as the ACA's insurance reforms and tax subsidies are implemented.

-Q 52: Do small employers that don't offer health care insurance coverage to their employees, have to pay a tax penalty?
+Q 50: Do small employers have to offer health care insurance coverage to their employees?